shishisizhu/continuous_neutrino/README.md

 SAVE.u32 {%elapse, %smid}; // store elapased time and core id"""
 ```

-Every nested dict are treated as a probe, and more than one probe is allowed and welcomed (for cooperation)!
-For each probe, there're several keyword:
+Every nested dict is treated as a probe, and more than one probe is allowed and welcomed (for cooperation)!
+For each probe, there are several keywords:
 * `name` of probe is implicitly given as name of nested dict, e.g., `block_sched` in this example.
 * `position` defines where probe will be inserted, `kernel` means this is a kernel-level probe.
 You can give any valid instruction as position.
 * `datamodel` defines how your data will be dumped, supporting `warp` and `block` with integer as unit in bytes. `warp:16` means every warp will save 16 bytes.
-* `before` and `after` defines probe snippet to be inserted before and after position.
+* `before` and `after` define probe snippet to be inserted before and after position.
 They're written in assembly that you can operate registers and save profiling results.

-We also extends some helper for your convenience:
+We also extend some helpers for your convenience:
 * `SAVE`: will be replaced by instructions to save results
 * `OUT`, `IN1`, `IN2`, `IN3`: will be replaced by register name of operands.